 Because of its location, the average temperature in Singapore is steady all year round.
 It ranges between 25 and 31 degrees Celsius and humidity is high, usually between 70% – 80%.
 The warmest month is April and the coolest month is usually January, with November being the wettest month.
 There isn’t really a wet or dry season in Singapore, and it’s normal to experience rain every month.
 It usually rains in the afternoons and early evenings.
 Trust me when I tell you that when it rains, it bloody rains.
 So make sure you pack a decent umbrella and other rain gear you think you’ll need.
 The two main monsoon seasons in Singapore, where it rains more than usual, are December to March and June to September.

 It’s important to pack a good bug spray.
-There are regular government-initiated sprays done to stay on top of mosquito-borne diseases, like dengue fever, but it’s still important for you to take precautions, especially if you’re visiting areas on the outer regions of the island, like the Night Safari and Singapore Zoo.
-Find Bug Spray here.
+There are regular government-initiated sprays done to stay on top of mosquito-borne diseases, like dengue fever, but it’s still important for you to take precautions, especially if you’re visiting areas on the outer regions of the island, like the Night Safari and the Singapore Zoo.

 You’ll definitely need a hat and sunscreen with high SPF to protect you from sunburn.
-I always recommend the Cancer Council’s sunscreen as you know it’s good quality.
+I don’t leave the hotel without putting this on my face and this on my body.
 Remember, sunscreen is only as good as its user and it’s up to you to reapply during the day to ensure you don’t get burned.
 Similarly, a rash shirt or sun-shirt is a good idea too for those long days by the pool.
-Remember, cloudy days mean U.V rays!
+Remember, cloudy days mean UV rays!
 Don’t be deceived if there’s no sun, you can still burn.

 It’s really important to pack a good quality deodorant as you will sweat more due to the heat and the last thing you need is to be feeling and smelling horrible after a big day walking around in the heat.